Labuan–Menumbok Bridge: Proposal and studies

 In early January 2020, the Malaysian Public Works Department (JKR) began calling for proposals from the private sector on the proposed bridge.
 The following month in February, nine private firms has announced their interest on the bridge project with Federal Territories Minister Khalid also hopeful the project will be awarded within 2020.
 By June, the new Federal Territories Minister Annuar Musa also stressed the importance of the bridge that deserves "serious attention".
 In August, Minister Annuar announced that the government is conducting the final phase of a feasibility study on the bridge construction.
 By September, Minister Annuar announced that a working paper on the Labuan bridge are to be submitted to the Cabinet of Malaysia for approval.
 In November, the federal government has agreed to build the bridge through the Private Finance Initiative (PFI) where the federal ministry and Works Ministry were in the process of finalising the terms of reference for the "Request for Proposal" (RFP) process to begin the bridge construction where it will be finalised by October 2021.

 In September 2021, Federal Territories Minister Shahidan Kassim said the construction of the bridge are to commence in July 2022.
+However, there has been no visible progress on the bridge construction whatsoever.

+As November 2024, it was announced that the construction of the bridge is expected to begin next year, following the allocation of RM 500,000 for a feasibility study on the project.
+Federal Territories Minister Dr. Zaliha Mustafa said the study, led by the special task force for the Labuan-Sabah bridge under the Federal Territories Department, will thoroughly examine various aspects, including the feasibility of the project.